 This version is intended for the offline game for now.
 As of now, it is not compatible with DI or other Shards.
 Please use Drizzle31.1 if you intend to convert Ages for Deep Island.

 Without further ado, here is the list of new features.

 - Converted Myst V Ages are now playable.
-While all the narrative stuff from Myst V is missing, all puzzles are playable without the use of flymode.
+While all the narrative stuff from Myst V is missing, nearly all puzzles are playable.
 Crowthistle Ages benefit from a few minor improvements too.